giantswarm/releases/azure/v15.1.0/README.md

 #### Added
 - Allow using an existing public IP for the NAT gateway of worker nodes.
 #### Fixed
-- Fix udev rules that caused `/boot` automount to fail
+- Fix udev rules that caused `/boot` automount to fail.
 #### Changed
 - Upgrade `k8scloudconfig` to `v10.8.1` from `v10.5.0`.